Skip to main content

 Long-TermThe overriding, big-picture market direction.Keeps you on the right side of the major trend.

 Instead of reacting to every blip on the chart, this strategy waits for these three perspectives to line up.
-This alignment dramatically cuts down on false signals that can happen when you only watch one indicator.
+This alignment cuts down on false signals that happen when you only watch one indicator.
 By focusing on confirmed moves across timeframes, it helps you trade with the weight of the trend behind you.
 Properly tuned multi-EMA approaches are often far more effective than relying on a single average.

 Finding Your EMA Setup: What Works for Different Trading Styles